ArturTomasiak/DemiEditor/readme.md

 ### Linux

+As of current, linux is not supported.
 I intend wayland support once the app is feature complete and restructured.

 ### compilation